 I studied history here at the University of Edinburgh, before completing a PhD on Victorian beliefs about spiritualism.
 In 1996, I joined the Koestler Parapsychology Unit (based in this department).
 From 2002 to 2005, I was an Arts and Humanities Research Council (AHRC) Fellow, and became a lecturer in Psychology here in 2006.

-I am Secretary of the British Psychological Society (History and Philosophy Section).
-I am a member of the Society for Psychical Research, a Fellow of the Institute for Cultural Research, an Associate of the Inner Magic Circle, and a former President (and Honorary Member) of the Edinburgh Magic Circle.
+I am a Senior Fellow of the Higher Education Academy, a member of the British Psychological Society (BPS) and a former Secretary of the BPS (History and Philosophy Section).
+I am a member of the Society for Psychical Research, an Associate of the Inner Magic Circle, and a former President (and Honorary Member) of the Edinburgh Magic Circle.
 I am a reviewer for several academic journals, including History of Psychology, Journal of the History of the Behavioral Sciences and History of the Human Sciences.
 I am also co-founder of the Edinburgh Secret Society (but I can't say anything about that).